dcelius/dcelius.github.io/_pages/projects.md

 - Team of 4
 - Developed in Android Studio using Java
 - Short-term project
+- Allows for viewing available study locations
+- Uses fragments for navigation
+- Firebase used for user authentication
+- Firestore Database used for making room reservations

 ## Maze Attack
 *Written Fall 2022*